hiqqs/seleniumbase-qa-interview/README.md

 From there you can install seleniumbase with pip: ```pip install seleniumbase```

+# Fork this project and create a pull request for the below

 # Write the following tests for MyTestClass(BaseCase):
 ```
  # hit the lets go button and run a speed test